elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Added `topologySpreadConstraints` rule to thanos and kube-prometheus-stack.
 - Network policies for harbor
 - Added option for kured to notify to slack when draning and rebooting nodes.
+- Added group subjects to `falco-viewer` and `fluentd-configurer` rolebindings.

 ### Removed